hyperlite.org

 Talk to any local model — no daemon required

-Switching models is Alt+P. Switching agents is Ctrl+A. On an RTX 4090 with a 14B model, expect 50+ tok/s.
-Switching models mid-conversation compacts the session history first so the new model starts clean.
+Switching models is Alt+P; switching agents is Ctrl+A. Change models mid-conversation and HyperLite compacts the history first, so the new model starts with clean context.

 CUDA · ROCm · Metal SSE streaming hardware detection multi-session